-We request that all students take part in a 7-day, pre-trip precautionary period before joining our program.
+We ask all students be fully vaccinated prior to the start of the trip.
+We also request that all students take part in a 7-day, pre-trip precautionary period before joining our program.
 During these 7 days, students should follow the health requirements and guidelines set by their local, state, federal, or any other health authority or governmental organization.
 We recognize that procedures may differ from student to student, but we ask all students to err on the side of caution during this period for the safety of their entire program.
-For all programs and destinations, Broadreach plans to require proof of a negative COVID-19 PCR test taken within 72 hours of departure.
-This is required regardless of vaccination status.
+For all programs and destinations, Broadreach plans to require a negative COVID-19 test taken within 72 hours of departure.

-For all programs and destinations, Broadreach plans to require proof of a negative COVID-19 PCR test taken within 72 hours of departure.
-This is required regardless of vaccination status.
+For all programs and destinations, Broadreach plans to require proof of vaccination and a negative COVID-19 test taken within 72 hours of departure.
 Before travel day, we will provide students and parents information on any actionable protocols or procedures required by their destination country.
 Specific requirements vary from country to country, but typically include any number of the following:

 + Pre-submission of health data forms to the Department of Health.